skiplang/skip/docs/overview/nullability.md

 ## Option Type

-The type option is defined as follow:
+The type option is defined as follows:

 ```
 base class Option<T> {